ojdunn/android-2048-game/README.md

 The game starts with a few random cells filled with even numbers.
 The player makes a move by sliding the board left, right, up, or down.
 The numbers will then slide the respective direction.
 If a number collides with an equal number, the two numbers will sum into one cell towards the direction chosen.
 With each move one new number will randomly appear on a cell.
 The game is over when no more moves can be taken because the board is full or a winning sum of 2048 has been made in any cell.

-Use of API 32, supporting back to API 29, using Kotlin.
+Use of API 32, supporting back to API 29, using Kotlin, Firebase backend.

+The code itself is well documented as well.

 In progress.